OctavioSI/link-share-generator/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Thanks to
-@markidenic for putting together this nice list at https://gist.github.com/markodenic/592f4196623690caf83379f2b33a4c9f
+[@markodenic](https://github.com/markodenic) for putting together this nice list at https://gist.github.com/markodenic/592f4196623690caf83379f2b33a4c9f

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)